Close Banner

 • Discuss a plan in case you become separated or your entire family does not make it onto a subway car.

-• Only use NY taxi cabs, airport shuttles or hired cars — do not accept other ride invitations from unmarked cars.
+• Only use official NY taxi cabs, airport shuttles or hired cars — do not accept other ride invitations from unmarked cars.

 • Keep valuables in a safe.
 Do not carry money or ID in a backpack.